Skip to main content

 For details on further steps, refer to the Getting Started Guide.

-Creating Composite SLOs in sloctl
+Creating composite SLOs in sloctl

-Refer to the YAML Guide | Nobl9 Documentation to see how you can define a Composite SLO in a YAML file.
+Refer to the YAML guide to see how you can define a composite SLO in a YAML file.

-Editing Composite SLOs
+Editing composite SLOs

-You can edit a Composite SLO by clicking the Edit button next to the Composite SLO in the Grid View.
+You can edit a composite SLO by clicking the Edit button next to the composite SLO in the grid view.

 • In step 4 of the SLO wizard, you can edit: